Best Low-Stimulation Night Lights for Toddlers Struggling to Sleep

 Montessori Perspective on Night Lights

-In Montessori-inspired sleep spaces, the goal is usually to create an environment that feels calm, predictable, and easy for a child to navigate independently.
+From a Montessori perspective, the goal isn’t to rely on a night light, but to create a sleep environment that feels calm, predictable and easy for a child to navigate independently.

 Common Mistakes to Avoid

-In most cases, simpler and more consistent options work best overnight.
+In many cases, simpler and more consistent options work best overnight.

 → Why Your Toddler Won’t Go to Sleep (And How to Make Bedtime Easier)